isomerpages/ncss-ssi/_cet/advance-certificate-in-supported-employment.md

   employment & employability support for persons with disabilities.
 variant: tiptap
 ---
-<h2>Overview: Advanced Certificate in Supported Employment (ACSE) Course</h2>
+<h2>Overview</h2>
-<p>The Advanced Certificate in Supported Employment (ACSE) aims to build
+<p>The <strong>Advanced Certificate in Supported Employment (ACSE) </strong>equips
-capabilities of job coaches in providing employment and employability support for persons with disabilities.</p>
+job coaches with essential skills to provide comprehensive employment support for persons with disabilities in Singapore.
+Through face-to-face training at SSI’s classrooms, learners will develop crucial competencies in job coaching, including the application of employment theories, basic counselling techniques, case management, conflict resolution and job analysis.</p>
+<h3>New Course Format</h3>
+<p>This course is offered on a part-time basis and is made up of 5 stackable
+modules.
+Each module may be taken independently, allowing learners to progressively build toward the full programme.
+Upon completion of the programme, graduates will be equipped with the necessary skills to effectively support persons with disabilities in their employment journey, from career planning to job placement and ongoing support.</p>
 <h3>Course Requirements and Eligibility</h3>
+<p>This professional certification programme is designed for both practising
-<p>Target audience includes job coaches and other professionals working with
+job coaches and professionals working with persons with disabilities, as well as those planning to enter the field of supporting persons with disabilities in employment.</p>
-persons with disabilities in supported employment.
-This programme is also useful for those considering entry into this area of work.</p>
 <p>A minimum of three GCE ‘O’ Level credits and a minimum English Language
 (speaking, reading, writing and listening) proficiency level equivalent to C6 GCE ‘O’ level or Employability Skills System Workplace Literacy (WPL) Level 6 is required.
 Applicants are required to upload their GCE 'O' Level or any higher Certification during the online registration process.</p>
-<h3>Learning Outcomes: Supported Employment Training</h3>
+<h3>Learning Outcomes</h3>
 <p>Upon completion of the course, graduates will be able to:</p>
 <ul data-tight="true" class="tight">
 <li>